siv2r/bip-frost-signing/README.md

 The FROST variant proposed below stands out by combining all the following features:
 * **Two Communication Rounds**: FROST is faster in practice than other threshold-signature schemes [[GJKR03](https://link.springer.com/chapter/10.1007/3-540-36563-x_26)] which requires at least three rounds, particularly when signers are connected through high-latency anonymous links.
 Moreover, the need for fewer communication rounds simplifies the algorithms and reduces the probability that implementations and users make security-relevant mistakes.
 * **Efficiency over Robustness**: FROST trades off the robustness property for network efficiency (fewer communication rounds), requiring the protocol to be aborted in the case of any misbehaving participant.
-* **Provable security**: FROST3 with an idealized key generation (i.e., trusted setup) has been [proven existentially unforgeable](https://eprint.iacr.org/2022/550.pdf) under the one-more discrete logarithm (OMDL) assumption (instead of the discrete logarithm assumption required for single-signer Schnorr signatures).
+* **Provable security**: FROST3 with an idealized key generation (i.e., trusted setup) has been [proven existentially unforgeable](https://eprint.iacr.org/2022/550.pdf) under the one-more discrete logarithm (OMDL) assumption (instead of the discrete logarithm assumption required for single-signer Schnorr signatures) in the random oracle model (ROM).

 ### Design